jsaintro/3dprinternotes/AUTOBED-CAP.md

 # Wiring
 Blue = Ground
 Brown = 12V
-Black = Arduino Z Stop Normally Open Pin (With pullup)
+Black = Schottky Diode (BAT85) Neg Terminal (Black Band) Schottky Diode (BAT85) Pos Terminal = Arduino Z Stop Normally Open Pin (With pullup)

+# Schottky Diode Magic
+When the sensor is open aka high the Schottky diode is reverse biased and no current flows to sense pin.
+So the pullup of the sense pin makes it a logic high.
+When the sensor is triggered the sensor goes to ground causing a forward bias of the diode.
+This effectively lets the diode flow to ground which causes a logic low on the arduino.

 # Adjustment
 CCW More sensitive